AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 ### Operations that are allowed on the commit history

 1. Try to avoid using `git commit .`.
 Instead, try to get into the habit of checking which files are actually changed (with git status), and then add files to your commits explicitly: `git add {file1} {file2}`.
-If you made changes in one document that is related, you can use `git commit .`.
 2. For local repository!!
 If you’ve created a commit already, but then you do more work that should logically be included in that same commit, you can simply add new work to the previous commit with `git commit --amend`.

 ## Versions